rembold-cs151-master/Section01/index.md

 - What does this program do in an empty world with Karel beginning facing east in the lower left corner?
 - What might be a better name for this function?
 - What would be a useful doc-string comment to describe this function?
-- Can you use any functions you have already written or seen in class to help decompose this problem?
+- How could you further decompose this code into another meaningful function?
 :::